MatthewRizzo/door_detector/README.md

 ## User Guide / Setup

+**Note:** The install of the Server is primarily tested for Linux or WSL, not Windows.

 ### **Building / Running on the board (Client)**

 1. Perform the following command (does a fresh setup / install for building):